Enplug/js-player-sdk/README.md

 ## Assets
 The Asset API for Enplug Player is the way to get assets previously created by Dashboard API.

+### `enplug.assets.getAsset() : Promise<Object>`
+Iterates through the list of asset values defined in the Dashboard part of your application for this display.
+Each time when called will get the next asset in the list of assets.
+Returns a promise that resolves to the single asset value (an Object).

 ### `enplug.assets.getList() : Promise<Array<Object>>`
 The getList function can be called to return an Array of all assets configured for given player.
 Returns a Promise that resolves to an Array of asset value objects.

-### `enplug.assets.getNext() : Promise<Object>`
+### `.enplug.assets.getTheme() : Promise<Object>`
-Iterates through the list of asset values defined in the Dashboard part of your application for this display.
-Each time when called will get the next asset in the list of assets.
-Returns a promise that resolves to the single asset value (an Object).
+Returns a promise that resolves to the theme (an Object) of the asset.

 ## Settings
 The Settings API can be used to retrieve various settings that were set by the user of the Enplug Player your application is currently playing on.